anchore/enterprise-client-go/pkg/enterprise/docs/ImagesApi.md

     detail := true // bool |  (optional) (default to true) history := true // bool |  (optional) (default to false) interactive := true // bool |  (optional) (default to false) baseDigest := "baseDigest_example" // string | Digest of a base image.
-If specified the evaluation will indicate results inherited from the base image (optional) xAnchoreAccount := "xAnchoreAccount_example" // string | An account name to change the resource scope of the request to that account, if permissions allow (admin only) (optional)
+If specified the evaluation will indicate results inherited from the base image.
+Can specify \"auto\" to have the base image automatically calculated. (optional) xAnchoreAccount := "xAnchoreAccount_example" // string | An account name to change the resource scope of the request to that account, if permissions allow (admin only) (optional)

     configuration := openapiclient.NewConfiguration()